phpzio/translatepress/readme.txt

 TranslatePress - Multilingual works out of the box with WooCommerce, custom post types, complex themes and site builders, so you'll be able to translate any type of content.

-= How is it different from other multilingual & translation plugins? =
+= How is it different from other multilingual & translation plugins like WPML or Polylang? =

 TranslatePress is easier to use and more intuitive altogether.
 No more switching between the editor, string translation interfaces or badly translated plugins.
 You can now translate the full page content directly from the front-end.
+This makes TranslatePress a great alternative to plugins like Polylang and WPML.

 = How do I start to translate my site? =